CumulusNetworks/docs/content/cumulus-linux-37/Layer-3/Address-Resolution-Protocol-ARP.md

 ## ARP Tunable Parameter Settings in Cumulus Linux

 The ARP tunable parameters are set to the following values by default in Cumulus Linux.
-Each parameter is described in detail, including why Cumulus Networks chose the value used.

 <table>
 <colgroup>